ajaygangwar245/CS50Python/README.md

 The repository is organized as follows:

 ```
-📂 root-directory
+📂 CS50Python
+├── 📁 Week0
+│   ├── 📁 Problem Sets
 ├── 📁 Week1
-│   ├── hello.py
-│   ├── calculator.py
-│   └── ...
-├── 📁 Week2
-│   ├── mario.py
-│   ├── cash.py
+│   ├── 📁 Problem Sets
-│   └── ...
 ...
+├── 📁 Final Project
+│   ├── 📁 Password Manager
 ```

-Each folder corresponds to a week/module of the course, and the files inside represent individual practice programs, assignments, exercises, or projects.
+Each folder corresponds to a week/module of the course, and the files inside represent individual assignment problems, exercises, or projects.

 ## Usage
 Feel free to explore the code in this repository.
 To run any Python file: